Nikhil-nt/We-Rate-Dogs-/Readme.md

 ### Assessing and cleaning Data
 Assessed them visually and programmatically for quality and tidiness issues.
 Detected 14 quality and 3 tideness issues.Cleaned the issues documented while assessing.
-* Run a loop to replace the null values with None in the archieves table
+* Ran a loop to replace the null values with None in the archieves table
 * Converted the the data types of tweet_id and timestamp column
 * Replaced the single letters in the names column to None
 * Converted the datatype of tweet_id column from integer to object